Crafting a seamless onboarding experience

 End to End Product Design .
 Design System .
 Brand Identity .
 Design Strategy

-Libro’s onboarding experience is a critical first touchpoint for new Owners joining the credit union.
+Libroβs onboarding experience is a critical first touchpoint for new Owners joining the credit union.
 As the sole UX designer on the project, I was responsible for redesigning the onboarding journey.

 Methods:

-User interviews and survey, icon and component design, wireframing and prototyping, usability testing
+Market research, user interviews, current journey analysis, ideation, icon and component design, wireframing and prototyping, usability testing

 My Role: